 It’s Your Turn

 What do you think?
 Is the Bureaucratic Theory of Max Weber still applicable in today’s modern organizations?
-Do these management principles work in every organization or are there exceptions?
+Do these management principles and business ethics work in every organisation or are there exceptions?
 And if so, what are the exceptions and what can we learn from them?

 - Katz, D. & Kahn, R. L. (1978).
 The social psychology of organizations.
 Wiley.

 - Udy Jr, S. H. (1959).
 Bureaucracy and Rationality in Weber’s Organization Theory: An Empirical Study.
 American Sociological Review, 791-795.